rsyncOSX/RsyncUIdocs/content/post/Built.md

 Combine, a *declarative* library by Apple, is utilized in several parts of RsyncUI.
 Before the new `@Observable` macro was introduced Combine was also a requiered part of the property wrapper `@StateObject` in combination with `ObservableObject`.
 The new macro `@Observable` is not depended upon Combine and the following are examples of utilizing Combine in RsyncUI:

-- [read json ](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/ReadConfigurationJSON.swift) configuration file for tasks
+- [read json ](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/ReadConfigurationJSON.swift) configuration file for tasks, only the JSON version of RsyncUI
-- [write json](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/WriteConfigurationJSON.swift) configuration file for tasks
+- [write json](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/WriteConfigurationJSON.swift) configuration file for tasks, only the JSON version of RsyncUI
-- [observing signals](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Process/Main/Async/RsyncProcessAsync.swift) within the process object
+- [observing signals](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Process/Main/Async/RsyncProcessAsync.swift) within the process object, both versions
-- debouncing input from user, filter strings and other values which are validated before saving
+- debouncing input from user, filter strings and other values which are validated before saving, both versions

-Combine is utilized in all read and write of data to permanent storage, configurations, logrecords and user configuration.
 The user input for search or filter is by default a `@State` string variable.
 The view reacts on the input by every keypress and the filter algorithm is triggered by every keypress.
 This causes a sluggish user interface, but by debounce input by *a second* causes the filter algorithm only to update the view after the debounce period.

-# Start of RsyncUI

-The start of RsyncUI conforms to the [App protocol](https://developer.apple.com/documentation/SwiftUI/App).
-There is only one entrance point, `@main`, in RsyncUI.
-The `@main` initialises the app, setup of the menubar, and opens the navigation bar which is the main user start for the app.

-# The model

-SwiftUI views are *value types*, structs, and not *reference types*, classes, as in Storyboard and Swift.
-The model is responsible for informing the views when there are changes.
-The memory footprint of tasks is minimal.
-Data for tasks are kept in memory during the lifetime of RsyncUI.
-The memory footprint for logrecords will grow over time as new logs are created and stored.
-Logrecords are only read from the store when viewing and deleting logs.
-When data about logs is not used, the data is released from memory to keep the memory as low as possible.

-# Property wrapper for objects

-With Swift 5.9, Xcode 15 and macOS 14 Apple introduced the `@Observable` macro.
-On previous macOS versions, the property wrapper `@StateObject` in combination with `ObservableObject` and Combine, was used to create binding to mutable properties.
-The new macro simplifies how to create bindings and there is also quite a boost in performance.
-The performance part is not that important for RsyncUI, but lesser code is better code.
-There is also a new `@Bindable` property wrapper which create bindings to mutable properties of `@Observable` objects.

-# Environment property

-Data for *tasks* are read from store and made available for all the views by an Environment property.
-After the app is initialized and started, it opens the main navigation and read tasks for the default profile and other profiles when selected.
-Data for tasks is made available for all views  within the view hierarchy by the `.environment` property.
-The property makes the data global available for views.
-The `@Bindable` property wrapper is also used for creating bindings to the mutable properties of `@Observable` objects.

-All synchronize tasks are executed asynchron.
-The process object, which is responsible for executing the external rsync tasks, is listening for termination of the external process.
-A `@Observable` object, which is created when the SwiftUI view for observing the progress is created, is by the model updated during progress of the task.

 # Navigation